 To learn how a tummy tuck can help you attain your goals, please schedule a consultation with one of our plastic surgeons.

-The Benefits of Tummy Tuck Surgery
+What Are the Benefits of Tummy Tuck Surgery?

 A tummy tuck can address a number of common cosmetic concerns simultaneously.
 The procedure is primarily designed to eliminate excess skin from the abdomen.
 However, before the skin is redraped for a smoother stomach, the underlying musculature can be tightened or repaired if it has become stretched or torn from a cause such as pregnancy or significant weight fluctuations.
 Stretched or torn abdominal muscles cannot be corrected by any amount of diet or exercise, and even patients who eat a healthy diet and regularly exercise may find that their abdomen still protrudes.
 Some patients who also have isolated fat deposits around the waistline may choose to combine abdominoplasty with liposuction for an even greater transformation.

 Additional benefits of tummy tuck surgery may include:

 - A slimmer, more toned and defined waistline